-The ginkgo is one of the oldest species of tree in the world and use it for symptoms ranging from bladder infection to increasing sexual energy!
+The ginkgo is one of the oldest species of tree in the world and uses it for symptoms ranging from a bladder infection to increasing sexual energy!

 Studies using Gingko biloba have suggested that mental performance and well-being can be increased through supplementation in the right dose.

 According to research, the typical dosages range from 120 to 240mg per day.
 Results aren’t immediate but may take 4-6 weeks to be noticed.